syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/symbol-palette.md

 ## Adding UML Nodes in Symbol palette

-UML Class diagram is used to represent the static view of an application.
-The class diagrams are widely used in the modelling of object oriented systems because they are the only UML diagrams which can be mapped directly with object-oriented languages.
-Diagram supports to generate the class diagram shapes from business logic.
+UML built-in shapes are efficiently rendered in a symbol palette.
+The `symbols` property is utilized to define UML symbols with the necessary classes and methods.
+By incorporating this feature, you can seamlessly augment the palette with a curated collection of predefined UML symbols, thereby enhancing the versatility of your UML diagramming application.

-The following code example illustrates how to render the UML nodes such as Class,Enumeration and Interface in palette.
+The following code example showcases the rendering of UML built-in shapes in a symbol palette.

 {% if page.publishingplatform == "aspnet-core" %}